MrAliAmani/MrAliAmani/README.md

 **Rastava Academy** 2024/01-2024/03

 * Assisted in implementing feature selection algorithms and preprocessing tasks on car and people images.
-* Collaborated in developing video face recognition models using webcam and Opencv.
+* Collaborated in developing video face detection models using webcam and Opencv.

 ### NLP intern